 12. CR V

 The CR-V is considered one of the best SUVs in the world.
 First introduced in 1995 and now in its fifth generation, The car is notable for its reliability, comfort, and fuel efficiency.
 However, The 1.5L turbocharged 4 cylinder, magic seat feature that can make more sitting space, refined handling, responsive steering.
 A well-rounded package of advanced safety features makes this SUV an excellent choice for mountain driving.
+One well-liked option for mountain driving is the CR-V. It's really comfy and simple to drive.
+Because of its high ground clearance, the CR-V can navigate uneven terrain and pebbles.
+It maintains stability on steep climbs and twisting mountain routes thanks to its all-wheel drive.
+It is ideal for lengthy journeys because to its excellent fuel economy.
+The CR-V is a fantastic choice if you require a vehicle that performs well both in the city and the highlands.

 Price